CONTACT HOURS: 34.00

 AOTA CEUs: 3.40

 The concepts of alternative, holistic, and integrative medicine have their roots in various healing traditions that have been around for thousands of years.
-Yet, this philosophy is receiving much attention today due to the changing health care climate, a growing need for a “different” health care system, and a recognition of the benefits of combing the external, physical, and technologic successes of medicine with the internal, nonphysical exploration of healing.
+Yet, this philosophy is receiving much attention today due to the changing health care climate, a growing need for a “different” health care system, and a recognition of the benefits of combining the external, physical, and technologic successes of medicine with the internal, nonphysical exploration of healing.
 This Certificate Program has been endorsed by the American Holistic Nurses Association.

 The past several decades have brought tremendous growth in the numbers of health care facilities and providers offering integrative health care training and services.
 Consumers in the United States use these complementary and alternative medicine (CAM) therapies in greater numbers than ever before.
 Why is this occurring?
 How do integrative medicine and traditional medicine differ in their approach to care from conventional Western medicine?
 What integrative health care practices do practitioners and patients use?